-Of course, there are risks associated with using e-cigarettes - nicotine can raise your heart rate and have a few other side effects.
-These side effects are very similar to those associated with caffeine and compared to the harm caused by real cigarettes they present a far lower risk.
-Real cigarettes contain around 600 ingredients which, when combusted, change to over 3000; 76 of which are known carcinogens.
+Of course, there are risks associated with using e-cigarettes - nicotine can raise your heart rate and have a few other side effects, but these effects are similar to those associated with caffeine and, compared to the harm caused by tobacco cigarettes, they present a far lower risk.
+Tobacco cigarettes contain around 600 ingredients which, when combusted, change to over 3000 - 70+ of which are known carcinogens.

 E-cigarettes contain 3 main ingredients, Propylene Glycol, Vegetable Glycerine (or PG and VG as they are more commonly known) which produce the vapour, and nicotine, which produces the throat hit or feel of smoking.
 A few flavourings are also added, which will vary depending on the type of e-liquid being used, bringing the total to an average of about 16 ingredients.
 None of the ingredients used are known carcinogens.
-There is no combustion in an e-cigarette; it is an electronic good, therefore the ingredients do not change chemically to create other more harmful ingredients.
+There is no combustion in an e-cigarette, therefore the ingredients do not change chemically to create other more harmful ingredients.

 Although nicotine is addictive, it is relatively harmless on its own, as are Propylene Glycol and Vegetable Glycerine, which are used in many products such as asthma inhalers and smoke machines.
 Since e-cigarettes were brought to market, many global tests, studies and reports have been published to prove the safety of e-cigarettes.
 A simple Google search will bring up plenty of results, or check out the UKVIA's industry news.